-Fixed-length READ bursts may be truncated with a BURST TERMINATE command, provided that auto precharge was not activated.
+Continuous page bursts can be truncated with the BURST TERMINATE command, and fixed-length READ bursts may be truncated with a BURST TERMINATE command, provided that auto precharge was not activated.
 The BURST TERMINATE command should be issued x cycles before the clock edge at which the last desired data element is valid, where x = CL - 1.
-This is shown in Figure 17 on page 29 for each possible CL; data element n + 3 is the last desired data element of a longer burst.
+This is shown in Figure 17 for each possible CL; data element n + 3 is the last desired data element of a longer burst.